 All data on thepathologist.com (Our website) is crafted, collected, processed, managed and published by Texere Publishing Limited, associated companies and associated brands thereof.
 All of the associated companies and brands are listed below and all are members of the wider Texere Group of companies, excluding b13 GmbH, with which We have a data processing agreement in place with.
 The technical maintenance and hosting is managed by b13 GmbH Links to the privacy policies are available below:

 We strive to provide a safe, secure user experience.
 This Privacy Notice sets forth the online data collection and usage policies and practices that apply to Our Websites (hereinafter referred to as the “the Websites”).
-Your personal data will be stored and processed in whole or in part in the European Union.
+Your personal data will be stored and processed in whole or in part in the UK.
 If you access the Websites outside the European Union, you will be asked for your consent before you are able to have full access to the Websites.
 This is to ensure that you fully understand the risks associated with data transfers outside the EU and also what We do to ensure the safety and integrity of your data.
-This is covered below in the Data Transfer section of this Privacy Notice.
+This is covered below in the Transferring information outside the UK section of this Privacy Notice.

 The Websites contain links to other websites over which we have no control.
 We are not responsible for the privacy policies or practices of other websites to which you choose to link from the Websites.